mongodb/specifications/source/index-management/index-management.rst

     /**
      * Creates multiple indexes in the collection.
      *
-     * For MongoDB 2.6 and higher this method MUST execute a createIndexes command.
+     * For all server versions this method MUST execute a createIndexes command.
      *
-     * For MongoDB 2.4 this method MUST insert the index specifications directly into
-     * the system.indexes collection.
-The write concern provided provided to the server
-     * MUST be { w: 1 }.
-     *
-     * The driver MAY choose NOT to support creating indexes on 2.4 and if so, MUST
-     * document the method as such.
-     *
      * @return The names of the created indexes.
      *
      * @note Each specification document becomes the "key" field in the document that
      *   is inserted or the command.
      *
-     * Note that in MongoDB server versions >= 3.0.0, the server will create the
-     * indexes in parallel.
      */
     createMany(models: Iterable<IndexModel>, options: Optional<CreateManyIndexesOptions>): Iterable<String>;